StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 ### Tradeoffs - Program Proliferation vs State Proliferation

 Ethereum's model leads to _a lot_ more programs and a lot more bespoke code running on chain.
 This makes it way easier to override behavior (for example, taking fees on token transfers).
+On Ethereum, forking is easy and encouraged.

 Solana's model leads to _a lot_ more state, and programs that act as state changing primitives.
 This makes it preferable to create chains of logic where generalized contracts interact with other generalized contracts.
+On Solana, forking adds complexity for any UI-only dApps.
+This causes a push for well-thought-out battle-tested contracts, like the Metaplex Token Metadata Standard.

 ### Tradeoffs - Complexity